mkschulze/Lemur4Bitwig-Template/README.md

 Installation on Win:

 1. Make sure your pc and the lemur are in the same wifi network.
-1.1.
-Download and install the Lemur Editor software from liine. https://liine.net/en/downloads/lemur
+2. Download and install the Lemur Editor software from liine. https://liine.net/en/downloads/lemur
-2. download + install loopMidi from here: http://www.tobias-erichsen.de/software/loopmidi.html
+3. Download + install loopMidi from here: http://www.tobias-erichsen.de/software/loopmidi.html
+4. Create two ports in loopMidi: "loopMIDI Port OUT" & "loopMIDI Port IN"  (excl. "")
-4. open Lemur, hit the settings dialogue and set the Midi target for Midi 0 to the Ports we just created: see pic here: http://abload.de/image.php?img=2014-09-1223.40.59viy7i.jpg Also add OSC target, select your pc and write in port number 8000.
+5. Open Lemur, hit the settings dialogue and set the Midi target for Midi 0 to the Ports we just created: see pic here: http://abload.de/image.php?img=2014-09-1223.40.59viy7i.jpg Also add OSC target, select your pc and write in port number 8000.
 Usually this port should not be blocked by your router, but it can happen.
 In that case you would need to enter your router configuration and forward the port 8000.
    It could also be that your local firewall is blocking such a connection, so please check that as well, and maybe turn it off for this installation.
-5. Now open the deamon software wich comes bundled with the Lemur Editor: Lemur Deamon.exe
+6. Now open the daemon software wich comes bundled with the Lemur Editor: Lemur Daemon.exe
-6. Make sure both of your created Midi Ports do show up there.
+7. Make sure both of your created Midi Ports do show up there.
 If yes, everything is good!
-7. Now open up the Lemur Editor: and see this pic: http://abload.de/image.php?img=lemur-editor-installk0xa4.jpg Step 1: open project, select Bitwig_Lemur.jzml Step 2: Hit the little play button,
+8. Now open up the Lemur Editor: and see this pic: http://abload.de/image.php?img=lemur-editor-installk0xa4.jpg Step 1: open project, select Bitwig_Lemur.jzml Step 2: Hit the little play button,
     Step 3: a window appeares and shows your iPad, select it and connect.
         (if it does not show up, check this video please: https://www.youtube.com/watch?v=w5iY2mHUqaQ )

-8. Now navigate to your personal documents folder usually its: C:\Users\yourname\Documents\Bitwig Studio\Controller Scripts
+9. Now navigate to your personal documents folder usually its: C:\Users\yourname\Documents\Bitwig Studio\Controller Scripts
-9: Create a new folder there, call it liine or whatever you want to, and place the Lemur.control.js and the Datamanager.js into this folder.
+10: Create a new folder there, call it liine or whatever you want to, and place the Lemur.control.js and the Datamanager.js into this folder.
-10. Finally open up Bitwig, go to preferences/controller and hit Detect for available controllers.
+11. Finally open up Bitwig, go to preferences/controller and hit Detect for available controllers.
 This can take a few seconds so pls be patient.

-The Lemur controller shows up correctly, and you can start using it.
+The Lemur controller should show up correctly, and you can start using it.
 If any problems appear during installation, please refer to wich step ..

 For discussion or help, please refer to this thread on
 KVR: http://www.kvraudio.com/forum/viewtopic.php?f=259&t=420303&p=5873588#p5873588

 Installation on Mac:

-<<<<<<< HEAD
-tomorrow.../**
+1. Make sure your mac and the lemur are in the same wifi network.
+2. Download and install the Lemur Editor software from liine. https://liine.net/en/downloads/lemur
+3. Open the Daemon software, create two ports:  "Daemon Output 0" and "Daemon Input 0" (excl. "")
+4. Create the Midi targets on the iPad Lemur Settings after loading the template for the Lemur (s.o.)
+5. Put the Mac_Lemur.control.js and the DataManager.js to -/documents/Bitwig Studio/Controller Scripts/Liine
+6. Start Bitwig and search for detectable controllers

+Now you should be ready to go!
+Have Fun!
 =======
-tomorrow...
-    /**
->>>>>>> 6b466587e84198bd60e22779b50c03f194ff781d
-     * Created by Suloo on 13.09.2014.
-     */